Chamber Music WorkshopHow to Apply

 How do I apply for the Workshop?
 How can my pre-formed ensemble apply?

-Individual applicants are required to complete a short questionnaire about their personal and musical history, and submit up to 5 video samples of their playing (audio not acceptable.)
-Applicants must include at least one movement of a chamber music work and one movement of a solo piece, preferably the first movement of a concerto.
+INDIVIDUAL applicants are required to complete a short questionnaire about their personal and musical history, and submit up to 4 video samples** of their playing (audio not acceptable) AND an excerpt recording detailed below via an online form.
+All individual applicants must include at least one movement of a chamber music work and one movement of a solo piece, preferably the first movement of a concerto.
 For the chamber work requirement, a video of the applicant performing as part of a chamber ensemble of three or more players is preferred, however, a video of one movement of a sonata or duo is acceptable.
+Individual applicants must also submit an excerpt video recording (of your part alone, not with a group) as follows:

 Ensembles whose members also wish to apply for individual consideration will need to appoint one member of the group to complete the group application and title it with the ensemble name, and have the other members submit their own individual applications.
 For example, a string quartet whose members would like to be considered as individuals will submit a total of four applications.
 When prompted in the application form, please be sure to indicate on all of the applications the group name and that you are an individual applying also as a part of a group.